Deltares-research/KratosElementTestSuite/README.md

 startElementTest
 ```

-**Note**: For this Alpha release, we are aware of some scaling issues.
-If you scale the window to a small size, or if the scale option of your display settings is set to a value higher than 125%, the tool is not usable.
+**Note**: For proper rendering of the user interface, your display scaling must be set to 125% or lower.
+The interface may not render correctly at higher scaling settings (e.g. 150% or above).